-I've received many requests for some kind of journal rankings list from readers of my essay on publishing advice.
+I've received many requests for some kind of journal rankings list from readers.

 Readers will be aware of several different rankings of philosophy journals.
 These include the Australian Research Council's (ARC) now disused ERA rankings and European Science Foundation's (ESF) European Research Index for the Humanities (ERIH).
 Plus, there have been different polls by Brian Leiter and the Brooks Blog (and this more comprehensive poll of 140+ journals).
 Other blogs discussing journal rankings include Certain Doubts, Lemmings, Thoughts, Arguments, and Rants, and this.